Dennis Quaid Reveals He’s ‘Nervous’ About Portraying Ronald Reagan In Upcoming Biopic

 “The movie is not political,” he said.
 “The script is not political.
 Reagan was a Democrat who turned Republican.
 And that’s what I like about it.
 It’s just the story of the man who was Ronald Reagan.”

 For his role, Quaid is taking no chances.
-He has already immersed himself into studying Reagan closely and recently spent time at Reagan ranch, the president’s family vacation home in California.
+He has already immersed himself into studying Reagan closely and recently spent time at Reagan Ranch, the president’s family vacation home in California.
 During his time at the ranch, which the actor said is still preserved in exactly the same way that Reagan left it, Quaid read a number of his books and spent time mowing the grass.

 “The place is surprisingly small and humble,” he said of the ranch.
 “It still has their 1974 house appliances… His books in the bookcase are a real treasure for me.
 I tried to read most of them.
 And he used to build all the fences and mowed the grass.
 You could really feel him there.”